FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Application: global surface temperatures emulation

-In this experiment, we propose to evaluate how global surface temperature anomaly data can be used to inform an estimate of the effective radiative forcing using FaIRGP.
+Whilst FaIRGP is intended to emulate the surface temperature response to changes in emission, its GP nature also allows to make inference of radiative forcing given temperature data as demonstrated in Section~\ref{subsection:posterior-distribution}.
+In this experiment, we propose to assess how global surface temperature anomaly data can be used to inform an estimate of the effective radiative forcing using FaIRGP.

 We use the complete dataset of global temperature time series from the \textit{historical} and \textit{SSP126, SSP245, SSP370, SSP585} experiments, which are depicted in Figure~\ref{fig:global-forcing-posteriors}.
-We update the GP prior placed over the radiative forcing $\sfF(t)$ with temperature data to obtain a posterior radiative forcing response which incorporates information from temperature observations.
-We emphasise that the posterior over $\sfF(t)$ does not use any forcing observations, only temperature observations.
+We update the GP prior placed over the radiative forcing $\sfF(t)$ with temperature data to obtain a posterior radiative forcing response which incorporates information from temperature data.
+We emphasise that the posterior over $\sfF(t)$ does not use any forcing data, only simulated temperature data.
 As for temperature emulation, the posterior radiative forcing response is given in closed-form by (\ref{eq:posterior-forcing}).
 We evaluate the posterior historical radiative forcing response against NorESM2-LM historical top-of-atmosphere radiative forcing.

-Figure~\ref{fig:global-forcing-posteriors} illustrates that the posterior forcing response learns from temperature time series how to deviate from the FaIR forcing trend to better account for observations.
+Figure~\ref{fig:global-forcing-posteriors} illustrates that the posterior forcing response learns from temperature time series how to deviate from the FaIR forcing trend to better account for the NorESM2 simulated data.
 This is particularly evident between 1960 and 1980 where the posterior reproduces a decrease in forcing to better account for the global cooling trend in that time period, which FaIR struggles to capture.
-The results reported in Table~\ref{table:results-posterior-forcing} show that FaIRGP outperforms FaIR in RMSE and Bias at emulating historical global radiative forcing.
-Whilst FaIR performs better at emulating the stable forcing before 1950, FaIRGP better accounts for the forcing variations after 1950 and outperforms FaIR by a significant margin.
+The results reported in Table~\ref{table:results-posterior-forcing} show that FaIRGP helps improve over the FaIR forcing in RMSE and Bias.
+Whilst FaIR performs better at inferring the stable forcing before 1950, informing the inferred forcing with temperature data with FaIRGP helps better account for the forcing variations after 1950.

-FaIRGP therefore proves to be useful to emulate global radiative forcing trends informed by surface temperatures.
+FaIRGP therefore proves to be useful to infer global radiative forcing trends informed by surface temperatures.
 This is possible because our prior is specified within an energy balance model which explicitly connects the changes in surface temperatures to the changes in radiative forcing.
 On the contrary, this would not be possible with the plain GP model because it ignores forcing dynamics.